-Rachel Whitlark is a a Ph.D. candidate in the Political Science Department at the George Washington University.
-Her dissertation investigates the role of leader beliefs in the decision to use preventive military force as a counter-proliferation strategy against nuclear weapons programs.
+Rachel Whitlark holds a Ph.D. from the Department of Political Science at the George Washington University.
+Her book manuscript investigates the role of leader beliefs in the decision to use preventive military force as a counter-proliferation strategy against adversarial nuclear weapons programs.

 Research Fellow, Science, Technology, and Public Policy Program/Energy Technology Innovation Policy research group